-Dr. Amy Nguyen goes over the signs and symptoms associated with carpal tunnel syndrome.
+Dr. Amy Nguyen, DC goes over the signs and symptoms associated with carpal tunnel syndrome.
 She gives a thorough explanation of the anatomy of this condition and addresses various causes.
 Dr. Nguyen also goes over several treatment options and gives an overview of Airrosti’s non-invasive treatment method.

 WHAT IS CARPAL TUNNEL SYNDROME?